paynl/POS.SDK/docs/sdk-ios.md

     do {
         try await self.posService.loginViaCode(code)
     } catch {
         if let error = error as?
-SVError {
+PayNlSVError {
             switch error {
             case .TERMINAL_NOT_ACTIVATED:
                 print("This activation code has not been activated, please use the Terminals:create endpoint to activate the code...")